 At Peterborough United Football Club, we offer Club provided accommodation to the Professional Development Phase and any incoming trialists over the age of 16 where applicable.
 Peterborough United Football Club do not place any player or trialist in accommodation under the age of 16 years old.
+If an under 18 is residing with an over 18, they will have separate rooms and the over 18 player have a DBS undertaken.
 Peterborough United work with a cohort of providers who have worked with the Football Club or several years however, there are occasions when providers need to be recruited.
 When this occasion occurs, the following steps are made to recruit accommodation providers;

-- Official Peterborough United adverts are uploaded onto the Club website and shared on Club official social media accounts. - Any person applying for the role as an accommodation provider must complete a Host Family Application form.
+- Official Peterborough United adverts are uploaded onto the Club website and shared on Club official social media accounts. - Any person applying for the role as an accommodation provider must complete a Host Family Application form. - Upon receipt of an application form the Head of Club safeguarding, or Player Care Manager contacts the applicant via means of telephone calls, this is known as phase 1;

-- Upon receipt of application the Head of Club safeguarding or Player Care Manager contacts the applicant via means of telephone calls, this is known as phase 1; - Phase 1 an informal meet and greet.
-Within this informal meet and greet the Head of Club Safequarding or Player Care Manager will gain the following information; - Where is the property - Who lives in the property?
+Phase 1 - an informal meet and greet.
+Within this informal meet and greet the Head of Club Safeguarding or Player Care Manager will gain the following information;

+- Where is the property - Who lives in the property?
 What ages are those that live at the property? - Do pets reside at the property?
-If so of what species and how many? - Do the applicants work and if so where and as what? - Upon successful completion of phase 1, the Head of Club Safeguarding or Player Care Manager will contact applicant via email, this is known as;
+If so of what species and how many? - Do the applicants work and if so where and as what?